mastersign/SPAWN/README.md

 	> spawn.exe file1 file2 file3 file4 file5 file6

 The result is SPAWN running `mytool.bat "file1"`, `mytool.bat "file2"`, until
-`file4` in parallel, waits for on of the `mytool.bat` instances to finish and immediately starts `mytool.bat` with the next waiting file until all given files are processed.
+`file4` in parallel, waits for one of the `mytool.bat` instances to finish and immediately starts `mytool.bat` with the next waiting file until all given files are processed.